 Welcome to the Roebuck Inn

-The Roebuck Inn in Mill Lane, Mobberley had been closed for over three years.
-The good news is that Tim Bird and Mary McLaughlin, the owners of seven lovely individual pubs under the Cheshire Cat Pubs and Bars Banner, successfully bought the freehold of the Roebuck from Wellington Pub Company back in May 2014.
+Our Roebuck Inn, on Mill Lane in Mobberley, lay closed, quiet and in sore need of a sympathetic restoration and some TLC for three years before Tim Bird and Mary McLaughlin, the owners of six lovely individual pubs under the Cheshire Cat Pubs and Bars banner, successfully bought the freehold back in May 2014.

-Architects drawings were completed in August 2014 and presented to the planning department of Cheshire East.
-The Roebuck is a grade 2 listed building dating back to circa 1708.
-This makes it the oldest Inn in Mobberley.
-The plan was to restore the Roebuck Inn back to its origins as a cosy inn with six rustic ‘boutique’ bedrooms, an intimate ‘neighbourhood bistro’ with tiered terraces and garden.
+As a Grade II listed building dating back to circa 1708, the Roebuck Inn is the oldest inn in Mobberley.
+The plan was to restore it back to its famous origins as a cosy inn with six rustic ‘boutique’ bedrooms and an intimate ‘neighborhood bistro’ with tiered terraces and gardens.

-We are delighted to be rescuing yet another great building.
-As always we hope to have given the village of Mobberley and surrounding towns and villages a restoration to be really proud of with something that will complement our other pubs in Mobberley, the award winning Bulls Head and the Church Inn.
+We are delighted to have rescued yet another great building.
+As always, we hope to have given the village of Mobberley and surrounding towns and villages a restoration to be proud of, with something that will complement our other pubs in Mobberley; the Bull’s Head and the award-winning Church Inn.